SMH210 and DMH220 have exceptionally high quality transducers providing wide smooth frequency response and reducing ‘ear fatigue’.

 Low initial cost (compared to other professional communications headsets of equivalent quality), combines with long working life and low cost of repairs to offer outstanding value.

-200-series headsets are compatible with Clear-Com® and all other popular headset intercom systems.
+200-series headsets are compatible with Clear-Com® and most other popular headset intercom systems.

 HEADSET PARTS and ORDER FORM